Year 7 Catchup Premium

 - Reading materials are now part of the Academy equipment expectations.

-- Tutor time reading logs.
+- Form Time reading logs.

 - A Reading Passport competition to inspire reading across different genres.

-- House Literacy competitions.
+- House Literacy competitions and a Readathon.

 - A weekly Paired Reader Programme supported by the Sixth Form students.